ChainfruitAI/ChainfruitAI/README.md

 ### Prerequisites

-### Prerequisites

-Before you begin, ensure you have met the following requirements:

-### Prerequisites

 Before you begin, ensure you have met the following requirements:

 - **Operating System**: Linux-based operating system (e.g., Ubuntu 20.04, CentOS 7, Fedora 38).